What is an APC and what are authors paying for?

 Credit card payments are processed immediately.

 Usual credit terms are 30 days from receipt of original invoice.
 Invoices will be chased periodically, but if after 60 days no payment is received, the author will be contacted.
-Please note that for fully open access journals, payment other than by credit card carries an administrative surcharge of £50/$75/€55.
+Please note that for most journals, payment other than by credit card carries an administrative surcharge of £50/$75/€55.

 Failure to pay invoices within the stated credit term may result in restrictions placed upon authors' ability to publish with Springer Nature in the future, involvement of a third party debt collection agency and legal proceedings.
 In the case of articles that Springer Nature publishes on behalf of partners, the partner organisation and, where appropriate, the journal editors may be notified of non-payment and will make a decision on what penalty to levy on the author.
 However, Springer Nature recognizes that often authors do not pay the APC personally, and if an author's institution is to pay the APC, it may take some time for an invoice to be paid.